MaoZiming/papers/4-distributed-systems/47-ciel.md

 ## Lazy Evaluation

 * To evaluate an object, identify the task, T , that is expected to produce the object.
 If T has only concrete dependencies, execute it immediately; otherwise, block T and recursively evaluate all of its unfulfilled dependencies using the same procedure.

+## Limitations

+* Ciel: Relies on persistent storage to store intermediate results